FRCSyn/frcsyn.github.io/README.md

 ### Registration

 **The platform used in FRCSyn Challenge is CodaLab.
-Participants need to register to take part in thechallenge**.
+Participants need to register to take part in the challenge**.
 Please, follow the instructions:

 1. Fill up [this form](https://docs.google.com/forms/d/e/1FAIpQLSf8U80MRf5gk5c0QbGxF76TshaxmThVymeHWXUocSyXRkSiMA/viewform?usp=pp_url) including your information.
 2. Sign up in [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/15485) using **the same email** introduced in step 1).